What will Lightwave cost to install in my home?

 As single-gang sockets (nor single plug-in-and-play sockets) are not available, you might want to ask an electrician to convert some into 2-gang so that you can replace them with Lightwave sockets.

 We estimate that the average 3-bed semi has 20 dual-gang power sockets.
 Replacing these with Lightwave ones would cost £1,200.
-If this seems a little farfetched, then we agree.
+If this seems a little farfetched, we agree.
 Some sockets never get turned off (fridge, TV, microwave, etc.), so wouldn’t need replacing.

 You might be able to get away with only changing 10 or so and still having a greater degree of control than you currently do.